chasner/GrProg_CAG/README.md

 -> Here player 1 wins the match

 Every made move will be marked with an arrow, pointing in the direction of movement.
-A ball cannot moved again from those points with the same direction (but the ball can moved between those two points if it is another direction)
+A ball cannot moved again from those points with the in both directions

 x   x   x-->o   x   x   x